jrjhealey/thesis/NOTES.md

      - Match structure to reference
      - Apply references sym to the structures (sym #subject group #ref)
        - May need to do this separately for each model, and re-save each donut as a single PDB in order to tile (-> do this by using `combine`, not group)
+ - Run the sequences through the PDB shape matching tool and find all the examples where it differs from sequence matches?

  - tail fibre (lumt? ligand docking? galactose?)